This may help with this and other fake asteroid news. It's a no hazard asteroid.

 The sensationalist press just pick one at random from time to time for no apparent reason and scare everyone about it.
 Not based on any warning from NASA.

-This is my new asteroid table, which may help scared people.
+This is my new asteroid table may help, uses the data from NASA.

 - NASA Near Earth Asteroids and Comets Table - As words instead of techy numbers

-It is using the same data as the more geeky NASA Sentry table which my new page accesses using their published Sentry API.
-I just present it in a way that is more friendly for less geeky readers - this is what it says if you know how to read it.
+It is using the same data as the more geeky NASA Sentry table which this page accesses using their published Sentry API.
+I just present it in a way that is more friendly for less geeky readers.This is what the geeky Sentry table says if you know how to read it.

 I've also added details of how many dice you’d need to throw and get them all as sixes to be equivalent to this happening.
 I find this works well when explaining the table to non techy scared people.